junxit/us-congress-bills-117/metadata.md

 - 2022-09-22 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with amendments.
 With written report No. 117-159.
 - 2022-09-22 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with amendments.
 With written report No. 117-159.
 - 2022-09-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 502.
+- 2022-12-07 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S7038-7040; text: CR S7039-7040)
+- 2022-12-07 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.